AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ./build
 ```

-* Download the examples for ANAVI Infrared pHAT Raspberry Pi HAT
+* Download the examples for ANAVI Infrared pHAT

 ```
 cd ~